Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ### Message Size / MaxBodySizeToStore

 In general, the smaller the message the quicker ServiceControl will be able to process audit records.
 Consider [putting your events on a diet](https://particular.net/blog/putting-your-events-on-a-diet).
+For larger message payloads consider using the [DataBus feature](/nservicebus/messaging/databus/).

 In addition, for audit messages, lower the `[ServiceControl/MaxBodySizeToStore](/servicecontrol/creating-config-file.md#performance-tuning-servicecontrolmaxbodysizetostore)` setting to skip storage of larger audit messages.
-This setting will only help if the [serialization](/nservicebus/serialization/) being used is non-binary.
+This setting will only reduce load if the [serialization](/nservicebus/serialization/) used is non-binary.

-NOTE: When using ServiceInsight the message body will not be viewable for messages that exceed the `ServiceControl/MaxBodySizeToStore` limit.
+WARNING: When using ServiceInsight the message body will not be viewable for messages that exceed the `ServiceControl/MaxBodySizeToStore` limit.

 ### Use a dedicated disk for the database

 Use a dedicated disk for the ServiceControl [database path](/servicecontrol/creating-config-file.md#host-settings-servicecontroldbpath).

-Additionally it is possible to store the embedded database index files on a separate disk.
-Use the `[Raven/IndexStoragePath](/servicecontrol/creating-config-file.md#host-settings-ravenindexstoragepath)` to place the RavenDB indexes on a different disk.
+Additionally, it is possible to store the embedded database index files on a separate disk.
+Use the `[Raven/IndexStoragePath](/servicecontrol/creating-config-file.md#host-settings-ravenindexstoragepath)` setting change the index storage location.